corey-buchanan/pio_chip/README.md

 # TODOs

+- [ ] Add UVM testbenches - may not be necessary right now, but I want to study UVM
 - [x] Convert to System Verilog, using its useful extensions - we can try to bundle and better name the myriad of wires
-- [ ] Add UVM testbenches - may not be necessary at this point, but I want to study UVM
 - [x] Decide on number of cores and FSMs/core - 4 cores, 4 FSMs/core
   - 2x the # of cores of the RPI PIO, but same #FSMs per core.
 Will require adjusting some of the memory mapped registers.
 - [x] Add control registers